col-in-coding/Tensorrt-CV/README.md

 - Copy the plugin from Tensorrt-OSS to plugin folder in this repo
 - Call `REGISTER_TENSORRT_PLUGIN` to regist the plugin creator
-- Refuntion the CMakeLists.txt in it to create a shared library
+- Refunction the CMakeLists.txt in it to create a shared library
 - Build a shared library
 - Check if the trt plugin can be registed correctly
     ```